tuankhoin/toilet-pandemia/README.md

 * How it is efficient to CPU
 ### Toon Shader

-Toon shading which has another name is cel shading is a rendering style designed to make 3D surfaces emulate 2D, flat surfaces.
+Toon shading which has another name is Cel shading is a rendering style designed to make 3D surfaces emulate 2D, flat surfaces.
 By using this shader, the objects will have the cartoon look as the name.

 Toon shader contain 3 main parts.
 Firstly, it will receive lights from multiple light sources which reflects the real life lights in supermarket.
-Secondly, it will have sepcular reflection and then the rim lighting. https://www.ronja-tutorials.com/2018/10/20/single-step-toon.html
+Secondly, it will have specular reflection and then the rim lighting. https://www.ronja-tutorials.com/2018/10/20/single-step-toon.html

 https://roystan.net/articles/toon-shader.html
-#### 1. Multiple light sources:
+#### 1. Multiple Light Sources:
 #### 2. Ambient Light:
-#### 3. Specular refecltion
+#### 3. Specular Reflection:
-#### 4. Rim lighting
+#### 4. Rim Lighting :

 ### Outline Shader